Neural Distributed Image Compression using Common Information: Image compression with side information

-In this section, we describe our main contribution, where we propose a novel autoencoder architecture for image compression exploiting the Wyner common information, $\mathbf{w}$, between the image to be reconstructed, $\mathbf{x}$, and the side information, $\mathbf{y}$.
-In the Wyner-Ziv characterization of the rate-distortion function in Eq.~\eqref{eq:WZ}, the encoder identifies and transmits the latent variable $V$, which is then combined with the side information to reconstruct the original image.
-This is the approach followed by \citet{DSIN}.
-We instead use the Wyner common information $W$ at the decoder to reconstruct the image together with the information received from the encoder.
 In general, we have $R^{WZ}_{X|Y}(d) \geq R^{WZ}_{X|W}(d)$; that is, it is more beneficial to have $W$ as side information at the decoder, as it is `closer' to $X$ in distribution.
-Of course, we cannot in general generate $W$ reliably based on $Y$, but we argue that even an approximate reconstruction of $W$ allows the decoder to extract only the most relevant parts of the side information in estimating $X$ and helps the DNN that combines the description from the encoder with the side information.
-In a way, we divide the post-processing into two steps: in the first step, we extract the most relevant features of the side information, and then combine these with the features provided by the encoder.
-Our experimental results confirms that the proposed approach helps in improving the reconstructed image quality.
+Of course, we cannot in general generate $W$ reliably based only on $Y$, but we argue that even an approximate reconstruction of $W$ allows the decoder to extract only the most relevant parts of the side information that are helpful in estimating $X$.
+Our experimental results confirm that the proposed approach helps in improving the reconstructed image quality.

-We add that, the above claim would hold for any $W$ for which $X-W-Y$ form a Markov chain.
-On the other hand, we particularly choose Wyner common information that minimizes $I(X,Y;W)$ as it would provide a more succinct representation with potentially better generalization performance (\citet{ryu2020wyner}).